Noise as a Boolean algebra of $\sigma$-fields: Introduction

 Being indexed by planar domains (whose needed regularity depends on some properties of the noise), such a noise exceeds the limits of the existing framework based on one-dimensional intervals.
 Abandoning the intervals, it is natural to return to the Boolean algebras, leaving aside (once again!) their relations to planar (or more general) domains; this time, however, the Boolean algebra is generally incomplete.

-The present article provides a remake of the theory of noises, treated here as Boolean algebras of \sif s.
+The present article provides a remake of the theory of noises, treated here as Boolean algebras of $\sigma$-fields.
 Completeness of the Boolean algebra implies classicality, which answers the question of Feldman.

 The noncommutative case is still waiting for a similar treatment.